techreturners/ProjectTipsAndWorkflow/README.md

 NB You may get a merge conflict when you pull, if both of you have made changes to the same lines in the same file - this will need to be resolved manually in VS Code bt removing the lines you do not want.
 After resolving the conflict, add and commit the changed files, and then try to push again.

-## Creating your Database

-We recommend creating a new database within one person's existing RDS database.
-To create a new RDS instance would cost you money, as you only get 1 free one under the free AWS tier.

-To create a new database, one person should follow the below instructions:

-1. Connect from your terminal using the regular command: `mysql -u root -p -h somerds.instance.amazon.address`

-2. Once connected run: `CREATE DATABASE myfantasticapp;`

-3. As usual, choose to use this database: `USE myfantasticapp`

-4. Now create the tables that you will need and add initial data if you want to.

-5. You can then also create a dedicated user for your app/team that only has access to your project database: `GRANT SELECT, INSERT, UPDATE, DELETE ON myfantasticapp.* TO 'someuser'@'%' IDENTIFIED BY 'somepassword';` (change the database name, username and password accordingly)

-## Other Database tips

-- **Never write Database/AWS credentials in your code!** Use environment variables instead to keep these private, and off Github.
-- You can share your DB credentials with your team via a private channel in Slack

 ## Project Management Tips

-- You might want to use a workflow visualiser/task tracker such as [Trello](https://trello.com/)
+- You might want to use a workflow visualiser/task tracker such as [Trello](https://trello.com/), [GitHub project board](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-project-boards) or [JIRA](https://www.atlassian.com/software/jira)
 - It's a good idea to decide on your workflow with your team so everyone knows the process
 - Split work into descrete chunks ahead of time - make sure you all know what's coming up next and what the right order of work should be
 - Maybe designate someone as **project manager** to ensure the process is adhered to, and take on the lion's share of organisation?
 - You may want to have regular **stand up** meetings (remote or in person) where each team member spends a couple of minutes updating the rest of the team on their progress and explaining what they plan to do next, and whether they have experienced any problems.
-- Break all work into the **smallest chunks** possible so you are always merging really small changes into the master branch.
+- Break all work into the **smallest chunks** possible so you are always merging really small changes into the main branch.
 It helps with the merge conflicts, trust us 😉